'He is not playing': Manchester United boss in strange Toby Collyer comment with West Brom loanee sidelined

 That chance did eventually come along - but injuries have hit him, twice.

-He has so far made just three starts and nine substitute appearances - and is currently out until the new year after being hit with a muscle injury.
+He has so far made just three starts and nine substitute appearances - and is currently out until the new year after being hit with a calf injury.

 It is hoped Collyer will return and make an impact for Albion when he recovers from his injury.